Top 3 Goldenseal Root Benefits and the Magic of Berberine

 Goldenseal Benefit #1 - Herbal Antibiotic and Immune Fortifier

-In the realm of the natural healing traditions, goldenseal has been a long-time favorite for its immune-stimulating attributes that foster the body's natural defense mechanisms.
+In the realm of the natural healing traditions, goldenseal has been an enduring choice for its immune-stimulating attributes that foster the body's natural defense mechanisms.

-This is due to the main compounds BERBERINE, HYDRASTINE and CANADINE, alkaloids that have been identified to possess strong antibacterial activity. https://pubmed.ncbi.nlm.nih.gov/11509983/
+This is due the main active compound known as BERBERINE along with other secondary alkaloids HYDRASTINE and CANADINE, all of which have been identified to possess strong antibacterial activity.

 For this reason, it is often viewed as a type of natural antibiotic for inhibiting acute bacterial infections and subsequent inflammation.

-Goldenseal is therefore an often-included ingredient in many herbal supplement formulations as a preventative protocol for inhibiting colds, flus, upper respiratory and sinus infections.
+Goldenseal is therefore an often-included ingredient in many herbal supplement formulations as a preventative protocol for colds and flus as well as upper respiratory and sinus infections.

 It is common to find it used with other herbs like echinacea and elderberry in winter care formulas.